 Hi y’all!
-How was your Labor Day weekend?
+How was your weekend?
 Did you have a big fun cookout?
 Lay low with a cold beer by a pool or lake or ocean?
 We spent 5 fantastic days in Hilton Head at the Weston Hilton Head Resort and Spa and I totally wish I was still there – although I did miss my fur babies even though they were so in good hands and no parties were thrown that we can tell.

 There isn’t any obvious evidence of shenanigans anyway.

 I figured we’d ease our way out of summer and into fall.
 I know that Labor Day is kind of that unofficial transition with stupid rules about wearing white (I have zero idea who in tarnation came up with this ridiculousness because it’s still hot as all get out down here) and pools and amusement parks closing.
 Those are some sad and heartbreaking days.